DiogoCostaPT/FLUXOS_cpp/wikipage/source/MacOS.rst

 	``make``

-	The executable file will be generated to the Results folder.
+	The executable file will be generated to the "bin" folder.